 Although the sandwich pie does contain meat, it’s ‘left-over’ meat, so it qualifies as being economical.
 In fact, it’s not just left-over meat, it’s left-over meat sandwiches (although it’s difficult to envisage when you’d have left-over sandwiches – perhaps when someone didn’t eat their lunch).

-I made a sandwich pie so Fred could photograph it for the new food history book.
+I made a sandwich pie so Fred could photograph it for my food history book, A Timeline of Australian Food: from mutton to MasterChef.
 As it happened, we didn’t have any left-over meat sandwiches hanging around, so we had to buy some rather left-over-looking roast beef from the Coles deli counter.
 We also bought some pickles, mainly for cosmetic effect.

 The first step was to make the sandwiches.
 Chunky ones, with the crusts left on, as I imagined you’d find in a working man’s lunchbox.

 The minced bread mixture was then topped with mashed potato.
 I cheated a bit by smearing the top with non-austerity butter to help it brown.

 But as a way of filling up hungry kids when money was short – well, you could do a lot worse.